zwimlo/gatsby-source-zwimlo/README.md

 # gatsby-source-zwimlo

-Plugin for creating Gatsby content and asset nodes based on zwimlo as a data source.
+Plugin for creating [GatsbyJS](https://gatsbyjs.org) content and asset nodes based on [zwimlo](https://zwimlo.io) as a data source.
 It retrieves data from delivery or preview based on the configuration settings in your gatsby-config.js.

 ## Install
+with yarn
+`yarn add gatsby-source-zwimlo`

 with npm
 `npm install --save gatsby-source-zwimlo`

-with yarn
-`yarn add gatsby-source-zwimlo`

-## How to use
+## How to use the plugin
 ```javascript
 // In your gatsby-config.js
 module.exports = {